hikeventures/hikeventures.github.io/_posts/performance/2015-05-06-Best-satellite-messenger-locator-beacons.markdown

 # URL: http://www.hikeventures.com/Best-satellite-messenger-locator-beacons/
 ---

-Here is my <a href="#table">selection</a> of the best satellite messengers for 2018 (also called GPS Tracker or Personal Locator Beacon) which I would consider to carry on my next hiking or backpacking trip.
+Here is my <a rel="nofollow" href="#table">selection</a> of the best satellite messengers for 2018 (also called GPS Tracker or Personal Locator Beacon) which I would consider to carry on my next hiking or backpacking trip.

 Satellite messengers are of particular importance if you plan to hike in a location without phone reception.